 Emergency communications | Winlink

-Winlink is a radio email system used by amateur radio operators, emergency communicators, and served agencies.
+Winlink is a ham radio email system used by amateur radio operators, emergency communicators, and served agencies.
 It lets operators send structured written messages through radio and internet gateways, which is valuable when phone calls are unreliable, voice nets are busy, or someone needs accurate written information instead of a verbal relay.

 Why Winlink Matters